AndrewBavuels/Command-Line-in-WSL-Terminal/README.md

 ## 1. What is the terminal?

-- The terminal is an indispensable tool that anyone in technology must know 👀.
+The terminal is an indispensable tool that anyone in technology must know 👀.
 It is important because:
   1. **It gives you flexibility 📏.** With just a few commands, you can do a lot.
   2. **It is much faster than a graphical interface 💻.**
   3. **It is your only option if there is no interface 😆,** such as for configuring a remote server.
   4. **You can invoke daemons 👿.** You need to be careful with commands, such as **remove.**

-- Specifically, the terminal is a very simple graphical interface that simulates a command line:
+The terminal is a fundamental tool that provides a command line environment through a graphical interface.
+Here’s a breakdown:

-  1. **Terminal:** Window that shows the prompt.
+  1. **Terminal:** The black window where you see the command prompt.
-  2. **Shell (command line):** Program that executes commands.
-There are various types of shells, but they all serve the same purpose.
-The most common ones are the bash shell or Z shell.
-In this course, we will use the former 🍎.
+  2. **Shell (command line):** The program that executes your commands.
+In WSL Ubuntu, the default shell is Bash 🍎.

-- **It is important to start using Linux 😟.**
+  3. **Command:** A program that you can run from the terminal.

-- A command is a program that can be executed from the terminal.
+**Pro Tip:** Mastering Linux is a must 🚀.

 ![outFile](https://github.com/user-attachments/assets/bdb5f8a1-35fe-40d4-bb0f-9c9e562ede01)